bytesizedskibby/MyTravel/docs/03-FEATURES.md

 *"Plan your dream trip effortlessly."*

-The itinerary planner is an interactive tool that empowers authenticated users to create custom travel itineraries tailored to their preferences.
+The itinerary planner is an interactive tool that empowers authenticated (registered) users to create custom travel itineraries tailored to their preferences.
 The interface enables users to select places, accommodations, and activities, then organize them into a coherent travel plan.

 The drag-and-drop functionality, powered by the dnd-kit library, allows users to easily arrange activities across different days of their trip.
 Users can reorder items, move activities between days, and visualize their complete journey timeline.
 The planner calculates estimated travel times between locations and provides running cost totals as items are added or removed.